 The cart on the right-hand side is a new backup RAM cart for Mega-CD with 8189 blocks of memory.
-That’s four times as much memory the original Sega Backup RAM Cart has available for storage (2045 blocks).
-I’ve bought an used Sega cart in 2003 and am glad that the battery is still good – it’s a matter of time until it’ll lose its charge and my save files.
+That’s four times as much memory as the original Sega Backup RAM Cart has available for storage (2045 blocks).
+I’ve bought a used Sega cart in 2003 and am glad that the battery is still good – it’s only a matter of time until it loses its charge and my save files.

-To speed up this process I’ve entered the data (item number, item name, memory used) into an Excel sheet, listing all save files that are currently stored in the backup RAM cart and in the internal memory of my Mega-CD 2 and my Multi-Mega.
-Then I had Excel mark duplicate items and started the games to see which files were worthy to keep.
-That way I’ve found and deleted a whole bunch unneeded files, ranging from small settings (1 block) to huge save states for Shining Force CD (99 blocks).
+To speed up this process, I entered the data (item number, item name, memory used) into an Excel sheet, listing all save files that are currently stored in the backup RAM cart and in the internal memory of my Mega-CD 2 and my Multi-Mega.
+Then I had Excel mark duplicate items and started the games to see which files were worth keeping.
+That way I found and deleted a whole bunch unneeded files, ranging from small settings (1 block) to huge save states for Shining Force CD (99 blocks).

 Hint: Some games have a somewhat more sophisticated memory manager that show the contents of both memory locations side by side and don’t force you to leave and re-enter the menu after copying a single item.
 Notable examples are Sonic CD and The Third World War.

 Drawbacks: Sonic CD doesn’t show the file size, has annoying copy/delete confirmation dialogs and creates its own 11 blocks save file in the internal memory.
 The Third World War memory manager can’t be recommended at all as it doesn’t show the items in correct order and also corrupts some file names for good.